We are committed to building a culture of safety in which children are protected from abuse and harm in all areas including online safety.

 - Images taken of the setting or it’s children must be taken on the settings camera, tablets, and downloaded onto the setting computer/laptop only.
 Images must not be downloaded onto any personal computer.

-- Visitors and parents will be asked to switch off their mobile phones, if they need to use them it must be done away from the children.
+- Visitors and parents will be asked to switch off their mobile phones, if they need to use them it must be done out of the playrooms and away from the children.